stroncium/hx-async/README.md

       - all the asynchronous function it uses always call their callbacks, do it only once and never *throw* (synchronous) errors.
       - there is no implicit calls to callback

+  + Mode which will enrich errors with stacktrace-like information entroduced, but requires a bit more of work.

   + Other

     Use `-D async_readable` compilation flag to make async code more readable.